Qwer-TeX/minibox/README.md

 # MiniBox
-A very young, almost unstable, busybox-like/toybox-like lighweight replacement aiming to be lightweight and ultra-portable
+A busybox-like/toybox-like lighweight replacement aiming to be lightweight and ultra-portably memory efficient.

 MiniBox -